A3EA

 It uses the MVC design pattern.

-It is hosted in the cloud using AWS.
+Hosted in the cloud using AWS.

 The web application is containerized using Docker and deployed to AWS ECS Fargate.